claimskg/claimskg-statistical-observatory/README.md

 The current version only deploys a *DEMO* server running directly with flask as opposed to using a WSGI application server, possible security risks.

-After running the container, please sent the appropriate GET requests as outlined in the "How to run" section above.
+After running the container, please regenerate the dataframes, you may do so directly in the docker container using docker exec:

+`docker exec container_id /usr/bin/python /app/regenerate_dataframes.py`